PaulKennett/LeafRange/index.md

 - auto-starts a trip odo, and
 - auto-starts a journey odo (multiple trips on a single charge)

-The significance of the range chart feature is that, on a long drive you need to know at the outset if you have enough range to reach your destination.
+The significance of the range **chart** feature is that, on a long drive you need to know at the outset if you have enough range to reach your destination.
 Then as you - drive you can easily tell if the driving conditions match the initial estimate.
+This gives you a much better understanding of your range as you go.

 ### For example